Alexander-Palmer/smallRNA-polymRNA/README.md

 # smallRNA-polymRNA

-A series of scripts used to process and analyse small-RNA and polysome sequencing data.
+Scripts used to process and analyse small-RNA and polysome sequencing data.

 -------------------------------
 Pipeline